We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Read on to find out what thyroid tests are available and if they’re right for you.

 Anyone can get their thyroid checked.
 However, certain populations can be at higher risk for thyroid disorders, including:

-- women or people born with a uterus
+- people born with a uterus

 - people with autoimmune disorders, including type 1 diabetes

 - people with a history of thyroid disorders